The Water Diviner: Release

 The film was released in Australia, New Zealand, and Turkey on 26 December 2014, and it was released in Thailand on 15 January 2015.
 The film was initially to be released in the UK on 23 January 2015 but was moved to 3 April.
 The film was released in IMAX, and general, theaters by Warner Bros. in the United States on 24 April 2015.
-Entertainment One and Universal Pictures jointly released the film in Australia, with eOne solely releasing the film in Europe and Canada.
+Entertainment One and Universal Pictures jointly released the film in Australia, with Universal releasing the film in France, Germany, Scandinavia, Switzerland, Austria and the Benelux and eOne releasing it in the U.K., Spain and Canada.

 The film made its free-to-air television premiere on the Seven Network in Australia on 20 April 2015, a mere four months after its theatrical release in Australia for the centennial anniversary of ANZAC Day.
 Seven is an investor in the film.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 61% based on 150 reviews; the average rating is 6.05/10.
+On Rotten Tomatoes, the film has an approval rating of 63% based on 148 reviews; the average rating is 6.05/10.
 The website's critical consensus reads, "The Water Diviner finds Russell Crowe on somewhat uncertain footing as a director, but he's rescued by a strong performance from himself in the leading role."
 On Metacritic, the film has a score of 50 out of 100, based on 36 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A -" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Calls for a protest and boycott of the film on social media resulted in the Facebook page "Protest and Boycott the Water Diviner" which has over 16,000 fans.
 Descendants of victims of the 1915 Armenian genocide, Assyrian genocide and Greek genocide were incensed by the film's portrayal of the Turks as victims, at the same time that Turks were committing atrocities against their minorities.
 Various film critics described the movie as "a distortion of history that only serves to appease Turkey and its continued agenda of genocide denial."
 Anthony McAdam of The Spectator wrote: "Leaving aside aesthetic considerations, the fact is the film's lack of any historical context is breathtaking."
 McAdam notes that there is one "glaring omission" in the film, that being the lack of any mention of the Armenian genocide.
 Andrew O'Hehir of Salon questioned why Crowe and Warner Bros. released the film in the US on 24 April, the same day that Armenians commemorate the Armenian genocide, comparing it to releasing a film which ignores the Jewish Holocaust on Yom HaShoah.